Skip to content

 • Conditional visibility → declared data-if expressions

-• User interaction → declared events → sandboxed handler functions
+• User interaction → declared handlers → sandboxed handler functions

 • Complex mutations → sandbox fragment API (command buffer)